giry-dev/mangrove-docs/docs/web-app/trade/how-to-market-order.md

 > * Lower tolerance may mean better prices, but potential for trade not to execute.
 > * Find the right balance for your trade.

 5. Click on "Approve and buy/sell".
-A card will appear, click on "Allow 'token'" and confirm the transaction on your wallet.
+A card will appear, tick the infinite approval box, click on "Allow 'token'" and confirm the transaction on your wallet.

 6. Click "Done" to close the pop-up.